tonyhieu/P1-Tactical-Apes/README.md

 ### Timeline

-Fridays: Require
+Fridays:

-Midterm: Physics pendulum and survival game projects with functioning MVC and Source Code N@TM: Complete the physics pendulum and survival game projects with online web support
+-Midterm: Physics pendulum and survival game projects with functioning MVC and Source Code -N@TM: Complete the physics pendulum and survival game projects with online web support